MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.08 release notes.md

 Also fixed a bug to correctly multiply prospective hours for all jobs. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolves issue #2456.*

 ### NOTES SCRIPTS
+***APPROVED PROGRAMS***
+Interest was presented in keeping the excel functionality available for the banked months tracking.
+As such it won't be retired and the warning message box has been removed. *Completed by Charles Potter (@CDPotter, DHS).
+Resolves issue #2373.*

 **CSR**
 Added GRH checkbox for users to select CSR, added ELIG/GRH navigation button to dialogs.
 Also updated date variables to global constants and footer month functions on the back end. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolves issue #2453.*